Pixboost/pixboost-js/README.md

 ### Enabling by cookie

 Sometimes you would want to enable optimized images only if cookie presents.
-This is useful if you are using Optimizely, so you can turn on optimization for small amount of your customers in the beginning.
+This is useful if you are using Optimizely or other AB testing services, so you can turn on optimization for a small amount of your customers in the beginning and increase it through time.

 ```html
     <script type="text/javascript" src="https://pixboost.com/libs/pixboost.js"